kanru-wang/notes/ab_testing.md

 In below, the assumption is to hold all else equal.

+Setting a Practical Significance Level is how we express a minimum threshold below which something is not worth doing.

 Here "increased practical significance level" means we are no longer interested in detecting small changes.
 Larger changes are easier to detect, and require fewer page views.
 <img src="image/sensitivity_3.png" width="700"/>

 <br>